codeimpossible/codeimpossible.github.com/_posts/2012-02-26-Mental-Vacations.md

 ## I came up against some - seemingly - insurmountable problems the other day.
 So I left work and played video games.

 I was working on a problem and things weren&#39;t going my way.
-Tests that *should*&nbsp;be passing weren&#39;t, errors that didn&#39;t seem possible were popping up and in just about every way imagineable shit was falling apart.
+Tests that *should* be passing weren&#39;t, errors that didn&#39;t seem possible were popping up and in just about every way imagineable shit was falling apart.

-I remember thinking &quot;*I can do this.
-If I can just solve this next problem I'll be in a better spot.*&quot; and sometimes this works.
+I remember thinking "*I can do this.
+If I can just solve this next problem I'll be in a better spot.*" and sometimes this works.
 I amp myself up, I actually do fix the problem and can go back to being productive.
 Not this time.
 These problems seemed too big.
 I couldn&#39;t focus because everything I had tried had failed.
 Twice.

 So I left.